jwodder/morecontext/README.rst

     dirrollback() -> ContextManager[None]

+Save & restore the current working directory.

 ``dirrollback()`` returns a context manager that stores the current working directory on entry and changes back to that directory on exit.

 .. code:: python

     attrset(obj: Any, name: str, value: Any) -> ContextManager[None]

+Temporarily change the value of an object's attribute.

 ``attrset(obj, name, value)`` returns a context manager.
 On entry, it stores the current value of the attribute of ``obj`` with name ``name``, and then it